martinboller/gse/README.md

 stored in the file */var/lib/gvm/adminuser*.
 It is recommended that this password is changed and/or the file deleted.
 Do NOT delete the user admin unless you also change the feedowner to another user.
 This is described in the section **Feed Owner**.

-To create a secondary see instructions later - but running the script _add-secondary-2-primary.sh_ does the work required on the primary as well as on the secondary, hence this is the preferred method.
+To create a secondary see instructions later - but running the script _add-secondary-2-primary.sh_ does the work required on the primary as well as on the secondary, hence this is the preferred method<sup>1</sup>.

+<sup>1</sup> You can install the complete installation on a secondary, that is include GSAD etc, but there's no good reason to.
+The secondary with ospd-openvas and openvas only is a small efficient thing with a smaller attack surface.

 ----